 This hairstyle can be switched up and accessorized to your liking.

 If you struggle with shrinkage, two-strand twists are a great way to keep your hair stretched and tangle-free!
-This hairstyle was done on dry hair that was moisturized before it became dry.
+This hairstyle was done on damp hair that was moisturized before styling.
 For shine, you can twist with shea butter or coconut oil.

 31. Two-Strand Twists on Short 4c Hair with Cornrows